17 Bottle Jacks Made in USA (Automotive and Industrial)

 3. Ensure to wipe off any oil that has dripped on the outside of the bottle jack.

-4. Using a hydraulic oil dispenser, pump new oil into the filler hole and be sure to use the manufacturer’s recommended hydraulic oil.
+4. Using a hydraulic oil dispenser, pump new oil into the filler hole, and be sure to use the manufacturer’s recommended hydraulic oil.

 6. And finally, put the oil plug back on the bottle jack and close the release valve.

+Whether you have a new or used bottle jack, it will always require ongoing maintenance to keep it in working order.
 For example, you may have recently purchased your bottle jack, and right out of the box, it doesn’t work because it seems defective or simply isn’t performing up to your expectations.
+Air bubbles trapped in the system can occur due to rapid movement during shipping.

+Perhaps the bottle jack has been sitting in your garage for a long time, and now it doesn’t want to lift.
 Air bubbles are not a good mix in any hydraulic system and should be removed in a process known as air purging.
+Here’s how to purge your bottle jack in five easy steps:

 1. Place the crank handle on the release valve and turn two full turns counterclockwise.